-Jay Lehr, Ph.D. is science director at The Heartland Institute.
+Jay Lehr, Ph.D. is the science director at The Heartland Institute.

-Jay Lehr, Ph.D. is science director at The Heartland Institute, an independent nonprofit organization based in Chicago.
-He is an internationally renowned speaker, scientist, and author who has testified before Congress on dozens of occasions on environmental issues, and consulted with nearly every agency of the federal government, as well as many foreign countries.
+Jay Lehr, Ph.D. is the science director at The Heartland Institute, an independent nonprofit organization based in Chicago.
+He is an internationally renowned speaker, scientist, and author who has testified before Congress on dozens of occasions on environmental issues and consulted with nearly every agency of the national government, as well as many foreign countries.

-Dr. Lehr has spoken in front of thousands of audiences on topics ranging from global warming and biotechnology, to business management and health and physical fitness.
+Lehr has spoken in front of thousands of audiences on topics ranging from global warming and biotechnology to business management and health and physical fitness.
 He invariably receives the highest scores for entertaining and energizing even the largest audiences.

 He was featured in Parachute Magazine in March 2010 for setting a new world record, having jumped from an airplane each and every month for 32 years.